Lorong 1 Geylang Bus Terminal

 Lorong 1 Geylang Bus Terminal – Boarding bus stop

 Opened in May 1975, the terminal has a single vehicular concourse area, with an entrance along Geylang Road and exits leading to both Geylang Road and Lorong 1 Geylang.
-The terminal has a drop-off point for alighting passengers near the terminal entrance (grass patch), and a bus stop that functions as a bus waiting/boarding point at the terminal exit.
-For passengers-in-wheelchairs, boarding and alighting is conducted at the bus stop, as the drop-off point is not wheelchair-accessible.
+Passenger facilities are minimal, with just a sheltered bus stop for boarding activities.
+Drivers will usually alight passengers at an unpaved patch of grass near the terminal entrance before parking their buses, but for passengers-in-wheelchairs, boarding and alighting are conducted at the bus stop, as the drop-off point is not wheelchair-accessible.

 Within the vehicular concourse, there are bus parking lots for the layover of buses, capable of accommodating rigid and double-deck buses.
 While articulated buses make an occasional appearance at the terminal, there are no dedicated articulated bus lots, and as such, these buses usually parallel park opposite the boarding bus stop.
-Terminal facilities include a container office cum drivers’ lounge for SBS Transit, SMRT Buses and Tower Transit.
+Terminal facilities include a container office cum drivers’ lounge for SBS Transit, SMRT Buses and Tower Transit, with portable toilets and a drink vending machine.

 The terminal, which is located within a carpark, shares its entrance and two exits with other vehicles, unique to any bus interchange or terminal in Singapore.
 Previously, SMRT Buses reserved the northern portion of the carpark for the parking of its buses as well as private buses owned by its subsidiaries.